guettli/deadends-of-it/README.md

 Alternative to the (source code) version-control system git.
 Git has won.
 Alternatives do not make sense any more. http://sotagtrends.com/?tags=[git,mercurial,bazaar,svn]

-[OpenStack](https://en.wikipedia.org/wiki/OpenStack): http://sotagtrends.com/?tags=[openstack] I read the german Linux Magazine monthly.
-At first I was very exited about this project.
-More than 500 companies have joined the project ....
-[Companies Supporting The OpenStack Foundation](https://www.openstack.org/foundation/companies/) Lesson learned: The bigger the project, the slower the progress.

 Desktop office: MS-Office, Libreoffice.
 These programms were very important in the past.
 Today most people learned, that you can write the text directly into the mail body.
 You do not need to add a ms-word document to the mail. http://sotagtrends.com/?tags=[ms-office,libreoffice]